tewtal/SMZ3Randomizer/WebRandomizer/ClientApp/src/resources/markdown/mwinstructions.md

 it'll say below "Game detected, have fun" which means everything is ok and ready to go.

+When the game session is started a chat window will appear that lets you chat with the other players, as well as see a log of all items transferred to or from you.
+It is also possible here to force a re-send of an item in case there was an unrecoverable error.
+Be aware that re-sending can cause duplicates of items and is meant as a last resort if for example re-connecting does not work.

+There is also the option to forfeit a session, this is done by pressing the *Forfeit* button next to your name.
+This will permanently remove you from the session and distribute all your remaining items in your game to the other players.

+If a player left without forfeiting, there is also an option for the other players to force a forfeit.
+This is done by pressing the *Remove* button next to that players name.
+This requires everyone else but that player to also do the same before the forfeit is forced.

 Hard reset, either through your console or emulator, severs the connection to the server.
 Instead the ROM's provide an in-game soft reset feature which is activated by pressing L+select+start+R.

 ## Softlock edge cases